-The services of Ethics Commission staff members continued to be requisitioned for the City's emergency response to COVID-19 through the Disaster Service Worker (DSW) program throughout FY21.
+Ethics Commission staff members continued to be requisitioned for services under the City's emergency response to COVID-19 through the Disaster Service Worker (DSW) program throughout FY21.
 DSW assignments are a responsibility of public service with the City and County of San Francisco and help ensure the City has the capacity it needs to address the impacts of a local emergency.
 All DSW needs are identified through a centralized City emergency operations center and requests are coordinated through DHR.
-Since the start of the shelter-in-place public health order in March 2020, 36 percent of the Ethics Commission's current 25-member staff have fulfilled DSW duty.
-These individuals have collectively provided more than 570 days of DSW service coverage, or over 4,500 hours, with three employees deployed on extended assignments in FY21.
+Since the start of the shelter-in-place public health order in March 2020, more than one-third of the Ethics Commission's 25-member staff have fulfilled DSW duty.
+These individuals collectively provided more than 570 days of emergency response coverage, or over 4,500 hours, including three employees deployed on extended assignments in FY21.